faxu/onnxruntime/docs/how-to/tune-performance.md

 `CUDA:	     ./build.sh --config RelWithDebInfo --use_cuda  --build_csharp --parallel`

+### Register the EP

-In order to use DNNL, nGraph, CUDA, or TensorRT execution provider, you need to call the C API OrtSessionOptionsAppendExecutionProvider.
-Here is an example for the CUDA execution provider:
+In order to use DNNL, CUDA, or TensorRT execution provider, you need to call the C API OrtSessionOptionsAppendExecutionProvider.

 C API Example: